SKalt/SKalt.github.io/content/projects/container_image_dist_ref.md

 ### 0 dependencies

-I avoided using any dependencies to keep the library size small and keep control of all of the logic.
+I avoided using any dependencies to keep the library size small and keep control of all of the parsing logic.
 The most notable absence is the excellent [`regex` crate][rust-regex].
-`regex` is ergonomic, lightweight, and [`#[no_std]`][no_std], and using it would let me do a more literal port of `distribution/reference`'s use of golang regular expressions.
+`regex` is ergonomic, lightweight, [`#[no_std]`][no_std], and using it would keep my port similar to `distribution/reference`, which uses golang regular expressions extensively.

 However, hand-writing a parser lets me avoid compiling regular expressions.
 Compiling regular expressions is a one-time cost that's quickly amortized if you re-use the resulting automata.
-However, re-using compiled regular expressions introduces small problems of storing and [sharing them across threads][regex_cross_thread].
+However, re-using compiled regular expressions introduces the problems of storing and [sharing the compiled regular expressions across threads][regex_cross_thread].
 Writing parsers as pure functions ensures each parse only uses stack-allocated memory, which means I can avoid linking `alloc` altogether.

 Hand-writing a parser also let me store smaller offset sizes.